 About

-I am a lawyer and scholar of federal taxation.
-I currently serve as an Assistant Professor at Emory Law School, where I teach Federal Income Taxation, Partnership Tax, Corporate Tax, as well as seminars about tax policy, political theory, and legal history.
-Before coming to Emory, I clerked for the Hon.
+Before coming to Emory, Alex clerked for the Hon.
 William A. Fletcher on the United States Court of Appeals for the Ninth Circuit, and for the Hon.
 Guido Calabresi on the United States Court of Appeals for the Second Circuit.
-I received my J.D. from Yale Law School, where I served as Managing Editor of the Yale Law Journal and won the Clifford L. Porter Prize in Taxation.
-I earned a Ph.D. in Classics and Philosophy from Yale University.
+He received his J.D. from Yale Law School, where he served as Managing Editor of the Yale Law Journal and won the Clifford L. Porter Prize in Taxation.
+He earned a Ph.D. in Classics and Philosophy from Yale University.

 Publications